More in Apply:

 We prefer that one of the letters be from a former or current law professor, if possible.
 Letters must be written in English or have an English translation attached.
 Applicants to the AJD who have earned an LLM degree in the U.S. will ideally include one letter of recommendation from an LLM instructor. - Official Transcripts

-Applicants may submit LSAT and/or GRE scores, but they are not required. - Proof of English Proficiency (if applicable)
+Applicants may submit LSAT and/or GRE scores, but they are not required. - English Proficiency document(s), (if applicable)

-Exempt from providing English proficiency test scores: applicants who have earned a bachelor’s or graduate degree from an institution in the United States, Canada (excluding Quebec), the United Kingdom, Ireland, Australia, New Zealand, or Singapore.
+Applicants who have earned a bachelor’s or graduate degree from an institution in the United States, Canada (excluding Quebec), the United Kingdom, Ireland, Australia, New Zealand, or Singapore are exempt from providing English proficiency test scores.

 Interview